NadirZamouche/European-Sales-2012-Dashboard/README.md

 ## 📈 Features
-✔️ Sales trends by region and country
+✔️ Sales trends by region and country.
-✔️ Revenue distribution across different segments
+✔️ Revenue distribution across different segments.
-✔️ Visual insights into key performance indicators (KPIs)
+✔️ Visual insights into key performance indicators (KPIs).

-##🔍 Usage
+## 🔍 Usage
 This dashboard can be used for:
-Business analysis & reporting
+Business analysis & reporting.
-Identifying high-performing regions
+Identifying high-performing regions.
-Understanding revenue trends
+Understanding revenue trends.

-## 📌 Notes
-The data used in this visualization is from 2012.
-Future updates may include interactive dashboards or additional datasets.